anchitr/College-Major-Analysis/README.md

 5. Open the `CS544Final_Rao.html` file in your preferred web browser.

+## How to View and Edit Project Code

+**Note:** RStudio is required for code editing.
+If you do not have RStudio downloaded on your computer, follow [these isntructions](https://rstudio-education.github.io/hopr/starting.html)

+1. In the same ZIP file that was downloaded and extracted, locate the CS544Final_Rao.Rmd file

+2. Click on the file once, and right click

+3. Select "Open With" and choose RStudio

 ## License

 This project is licensed under the GPL-3.0 License